molecula/documentation/introduction/_posts/2022-04-01-getting-started.md

 ---
 id: getting-started
-title: Getting Started With Molecula
+title: Getting Started With FeatureBase
-sidebar_label: Getting Started
+sidebar_label: Getting Started With FeatureBase
 ---

 FeatureBase supports multiple interfaces for querying and [ingestion](/data-ingestion/enterprise/ingesters).
 For this tutorial, we shall use the `csv-ingester` to insert data and both the web-UI and Postgres interface (via psql) to get familiar with querying FeatureBase.
 Ultimately you'll probably want to interact with Molecula through a [client library](/data-querying/enterprise/libraries/python-library).